owg-digital/ireiat/CONTRIBUTING.md

 # Contributing

-We are not actively developing the repo GitHub issues can be raised if you have questions or follow-ups.
+We are not actively developing the repo - but GitHub issues can be raised if you have questions or follow-ups.
 If you'd like to do incremental development, please fork the repo and create a pull request from your feature branch into this repo.

 ## Install dependencies